 - 2.1 Since most judges entered the fancy as breeders and exhibitors, it is natural that they would wish to continue these activities after they have been licensed to judge.
 Therefore; while the CKC recognizes that breeding, exhibiting, and judging are not mutually exclusive activities they wish to remind judges that they must not only do what is right and proper but they must be seen as doing what is right and proper.
 Any action or behaviour, as an official, exhibitor, or spectator, which leaves the impression of a judge's conduct being compromised, must therefore be avoided. - 2.2 The general conduct of a judge on the show site both in and out of the ring must be beyond reproach.
 Inappropriate remarks or actions should be avoided at all times. - 2.3 It is important to maintain proper appearance.
 Clothing should be appropriate both to the task and the weather conditions.
 Any item of apparel which dangles or makes noise should be avoided as either can be distracting or dangerous.
 Tee shirts and jeans are not suitable for a judge of either sex.
-Comfortable, yet professional, clothing will enable a judge to concentrate on the task at hand. - 2.4 Prior to a judge having completed his assignment, he must not act as a spectator at breed level for any breed that he will be judging at the all breed show or at a specialty show held in conjunction with a companion show at the same venue. - 2.5 When officiating at a show, a judge must not: - (a) Visit the grooming or exercise area until after the completion of the entire assignment for that club; - (b) Be in possession of a catalogue until the completion of the assignment; - (c) Discuss the merits of the dogs with the stewards, attendants, or spectators.
-Discussion with exhibitors or handlers should be limited to necessary instructions, enquiries about the dog's age, or explanations for withholding, excusing or disqualifying;

-- (d) Converse at length with those who may be exhibiting under him; - (e) Address handlers in the ring by name; - (f) Act in any other official capacity on any day at the venue where and when he will be officiating; upon completion of his total assignment, a judge may be allowed to ring steward; - (g) Have control of, or groom a dog anywhere in the venue. - 2.6 A CKC accredited judge shall not represent himself or herself as being accredited to judge by any foreign judge accreditation body unless the judge does so with the express authorization of that foreign accreditation body.
+Comfortable, yet professional, clothing will enable a judge to concentrate on the task at hand. - 2.4 Prior to a judge having completed his assignment, he must not act as a spectator at breed level for any breed that he will be judging at the all breed show or at a specialty show held in conjunction with a companion show at the same venue. - 2.5 When officiating at a show, a judge must not: - (a) Visit the grooming or exercise area until after the completion of the entire assignment for that club; - (b) Be in possession of a catalogue until the completion of the assignment; - (c) Discuss the merits of the dogs with the stewards, attendants, or spectators. - (43-09-23) (d) Converse at length with those who may be exhibiting under them; - (e) Address handlers in the ring by name; - (f) Act in any other official capacity on any day at the venue where and when he will be officiating; upon completion of his total assignment, a judge may be allowed to ring steward;